wihl/math23c-project/README.md

 * `monero_price.csv` - Monero (XMR) from May 2014 until Feb 2018 (1372 rows)
 * `ripple_price.csv` - Ripple  from Aug 2013 until Feb 2018 (1663 rows)

+### Noncryptocurrency

+For comparison against traditional markets, we used a Python notebook to download many other historical financial metrics.

+The script can be found in `DownloadOtherMetrics.ipynb`.
+It is intended to run once.

+The downloaded data can be found in `data/noncrypto.csv`

 ## Contents of this Repository